70+ Lesson Plan Templates in PDF

 - Looking for a learning plan template format you prefer.

-- Objectives should be labeled in different aspects, such as cognitive, psychomotor, and affective.
+- Objectives should be labeled in different aspects, such as cognitive, psychomotor, and effective.

 - There must be a list of materials and equipment needed.